nathalietran/udacity-navigation/Report.md

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

 # Learning algorithm
-The learning algorithm is based on Deep Q-learning (a deep Q-network) which generalizes the approximation of the Q-value function. __Double Q-learning (DDQN)__ tackle the issue of overestimation of Q-values that basic DQNs have.
+The learning algorithm is an extension of the Deep Q-Networks algorithm which generalizes the approximation of the Q-value function. __Double Q-learning (Double DQN)__ tackle the issue of overestimation of Q-values that basic DQNs have.

 To prevent this, double Q-Learning decouple the selection from the evaluation of an action.
 One set of weights is used to determine the greedy policy and the other one to determine its values.
 The target network is the obvious candidate for this.
 This network is the same as the online network except that its parameters ![](https://latex.codecogs.com/svg.latex?\theta_{target}) are updated softly every __four__ steps from the online network ![](https://latex.codecogs.com/svg.latex?\theta_{local}) as :